vperez10/very_best_associations/README.md

     @neighborhood.favorites

+And then loop through to display them exactly as you did on users#show.

-## Part 7 (nothing to submit)
+## Part 8 (nothing to submit)

-Now that you've gotten some hands on experience with models, it's time to nail down your domain model for your app idea.
+Now that you've gotten some hands-on experience with associations, it's time to nail down your domain model for your app idea.
 With that in hand, you'll be able to rapidly prototype it next week.

 What are the CRUD resources you need in your app?
 In other words, what are the central *things* you need to keep track of information about?